 Anchor activities – self-directed learning activities undertaken when students finish tasks sooner than others or when they arrive early to class.

-Also commonly known as ‘early finishers’, anchor activities maximise learning time and minimise down time by providing learning opportunities that are largely self-directed.
+Also commonly known as ‘early finishers’, anchor activities maximise learning time and minimise downtime by providing learning opportunities that are largely self-directed.
 Anchor activities are tasks that students complete when they have spare time (such as if they arrive to class early or finish a class activity before everyone else).

 Anchor activities give students something fun to do when they otherwise might be distracting others or getting up to mischief.
 For example, students might enter the classroom 10-15 minutes early at the start of the day.
 After storing their bags, they could work on their anchor activities until the official start of class.
 The purpose of anchor activities is that students spend their spare time working on something that has educational value instead of disrupting others (including the teacher).
-Mornings are peak periods for teachers; parents, other staff and students all vie for their attention in the short 15-minute gap between opening to room and the start of class.
+Mornings are peak periods for teachers; parents, other staff and students all vie for their attention in the short 15-minute gap between opening the room and the start of class.
 Meanwhile the teacher’s main concern is preparing for the lessons ahead.
 Anchor activities help to free up the teacher during this peak period.

 Anchor activities give students something fun to do when they otherwise might be distracting others or getting up to mischief.